MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/imsrdpclienttransportsettings-gatewayhostname.md

 ## <a name="property-value"></a>Eigenschaftswert

-Eine Zeichenfolge, die den RD-Gateway Server-Hostnamen enthält.
+Eine Zeichenfolge, die den Hostnamen des RD-Gatewayservers enthält.

 ## <a name="error-codes"></a>Fehlercodes